 Do I need papers that show that we have been separated? - You do not need to file any documents that show you have been separated.
 You will assert under oath that you have been separated for the specified period of time when you sign the divorce documents.

-What about the children? – Child support and custody may be decided through mutual agreement and documented with the Separation Agreement or it can be determined by court order.
+What about the children? - For co-parenting, discuss with your spouse and decide how to co-parent the children and provide two homes.
+Child support and custody may be decided through mutual agreement and documented with the Separation Agreement or it can be determined by court order.

 Can my spouse stop the divorce? – If you meet the legal requirements (resident of NC and separation of one year and a day) and your legal papers have been correctly processed, you will be able to get your divorce.